Moving goods between two seas

 Traffic and Performance Management, Corridor Baltic-Adriatic monitors the punctuality of the freight trains crossing the corridor, with the aim of improving it and to identify operational bottlenecks to be solved, in order to allow a smoother operation of trains across borders.

-Baltic Adriatic RFC runs through six states of Europe, namely Poland, Czech Republic, Slovakia, Austria, Slovenia and Italy and its members are the respective railway infrastructure managers.
+Baltic Adriatic RFC runs through eight states of Europe, namely Poland, Czech Republic, Slovakia, Austria, Hungary, Slovenia, Croatia and Italy and its members are the respective railway infrastructure managers and allocation body.

 Baltic – Adriatic RFC includes 5.200 km of railway lines which connect two seas.
 At the north of Europe Baltic sea and Adriatic sea at the south of Europe.